-To know whether a child has a recurrent fever or not, certain aspects need to be considered like the age of a child at onset, medical history of the family, febrile episode durations, a span of the interval from one episode to another, related symptoms and response to medication.
+To know whether a child has a recurrent fever or not, certain aspects need to be considered like the age of a child at the onset, medical history of the family, febrile episode duration, a span of the interval from one episode to another, related symptoms and response to medication.
 Furthermore, data related to animal exposures, and travel history are useful to plan further treatment.

 Recurrent fever in a toddler is defined as three or more episodes occurring in a six-month period, a minimum of seven days apart, without obvious symptoms or causes.
 The causes of recurrent fever may be infectious or non-infectious.
 Here we list different causes with the accompanying symptoms.

 Periodic fever is a syndrome genetically inherited from parents.
 It causes a fever without any signs of infection.
 Children are normal between outbursts of the disorder and are affected differently based on their ethnicity, geographic location, and affected body part.
 The treatment is also dependent on the same factors.

 Borrelia is the causative bacterium for Lyme disease.
 Infected ticks pass on the illness to a human by biting.
 If left untreated, Lyme disease causes recurrent fever.
 Starting antibiotics is advisable as soon as you notice a tick bite.

 - Night Sweats

 - Joint pain